-STE RATEGIC PLAN AND PERFORMANCE 1.
-The Board has diversity of experience, background and appropriate composition.
-2. The Board monitors financial and other indicators throughout the year, and takes appropriate action as required.
-3. The Board regularly assesses strategic and operating risks and takes appropriates risks as required.
+STRATEGIC PLAN AND PERFORMANCE The Board has diversity of experience, background and appropriate composition.
+2. The Board monitors financial and other indicators throughout the year, and takes appropriate action as 3.
+The Board regularly assesses strategic and operating risks and takes appropriates risks as required.
 4. The Board appropriately relates the compensation of the Executive Directors to performance.
-5. The Board is diligent in verifying the integrity of its financial and management controls and systems. МА NAGEMENT INTERACTION 1.
-The Board has sufficient formal and informal interaction with the management and senior executives.
+The Board is diligent in verifying the integrity of its financial and management controls and systems.
+MANAGEMENT INTERACTION The Board has sufficient formal and informal interaction with the management and senior executives.
 2. The Board is able to function independently of Management and has mechanisms in place to maintain that distinction.
-3. The Board receives appropriate advice and counsel from Management.
+The Board receives appropriate advice and counsel from Management.
+BOARD OF DIRECTORS OPERATIONS The Board has an adequate process for educating and updating Directors on the business operations of

-BOARD OF DIRECTORS OPERATIONS The Board has an adequate process for educating and updating Directors on the business operations of the Company.
-The number and length of Board Meetings is appropriate.
-The Board meetings are conducted effectively with sufficient time spent on significant matters.
-The amount of information received in Board agenda is appropriate for discussion and decision making purposes.
+- 3. The Board meetings are conducted effectively with sufficient time spent on significant matters. - 4.
+The amount of information received in Board agenda is appropriate for discussion and decision making purposes. - 5.
 The Board ensures that the management take action to achieve resolution when there are repeat observations / reservations / comments from the statutory auditors.